ACRE-FOOT: A volume of water equal to one foot in depth covering an area of one acre, or 43,560 cubic feet; approximately 325,851 gallons.

-MGD: Abbreviation for million gallons per day.
+MGD: Acronym for million gallons per day.
 This term is used to describe the volume of water treated and discharged from a treatment plant.

 MICROFILTRATION: A physical separation process where tiny, hollow, straw-like membranes separate particles from water.
 It is used as a pretreatment for reverse osmosis.